 - Demonstrate mathematical thinking and communication.
 They will progress from a procedural/computational understanding of mathematics to a broad understanding encompassing logical reasoning, generalization, abstraction and proof.
 They will analyze data carefully and communicate results and conclusions effectively. - Demonstrate competency with a variety of technological tools: math software, including computer algebra systems, visualization software, statistical packages, and computer programming languages. - Demonstrate mastery of concepts and the ability to apply techniques from a broad range of mathematical disciplines: continuous and discrete, algebraic and geometric, deterministic and stochastic, theoretical and applied. - 4.
 Study one field in depth and demonstrate the ability to analyze and create mathematical arguments and present them in an oral and a written report.

-B.A. in Mathematics Degree Requirements
+B.A. in Mathematics

-College Core Requirements 43 credits

-Mathematics Major 42 credits
+Mathematics Major

 Major Courses

 MATH 131 Calculus I (4 credits)